 Once your speaker is found, just give it a name, and you're all set to control it from the app.
 You can also use Trueplay for this speaker, too.

 How do Alexa and Google Assistant work with Sonos?

 If you're looking to bring a smart assistant into your home via Sonos, it's quite easy.
 After setting up your Sonos One or Sonos Move, connect it to your Amazon account or Google Home account from within the Sonos app and start issuing voice commands around the home.
 You can use voice commands when you're near your Sonos One or control music with help from the Sonos app.

-You can also connect your Sonos speaker, like the Play:5, to an Amazon Echo or Google Home speaker.
+You can also connect your Sonos speaker, like the Play:5, to some of the best Alexa speakers and best Google Home speakers.
 The two devices will link up, and you'll be able to call out commands to Alexa or Google Assistant to take control over your Sonos speakers and play what you want.

 Which streaming services work with Sonos?

 Sonos is one of the most appealing agnostic options on the market and is compatible with some of the most popular streaming services.
 Here are some of the top services it offers.
 Check out the complete list on Sonos' website.

 - Apple Music